koenrane/KR-new-site/content/import/steering-gpt-2-xl-by-adding-an-activation-vector.md

 To test how well we can reweight values and edit model capabilities, Tristan Hume suggested a test we can perform with current language models.
 Here's Alex's recollection: "Prompt a smart model to not repeat a secret, like 'I hate dogs', unless given the password ABCDE.
 Poke it and ensure it really won't tell you.
 Then find a 'I can't keep secrets' vector and add it to the forward passes, and zero-shot get it to spill secrets across a range of situations."
 [Alex thinks there's a 65% chance](https://predictionbook.com/predictions/211646) that a competent team could do this within 8 months of serial research.

+---

-**Activation additions are** _**way faster**_ **than finetuning.** Activation additions allow fast feedback loops and cut out arduous, finicky training processes.
+**Activation additions are** _**way faster**_ **than finetuning.**

+: Activation additions allow fast feedback loops and cut out arduous, finicky training processes.
 At any moment, you might find an awesome steering vector for GPT-2-XL.

-**Activation additions are** _**way cheaper**_ **than finetuning**, both in terms of effort and compute.
+**Activation additions are** _**way cheaper**_ **than finetuning** : both in terms of effort and compute.

-**Activation additions may preserve model interpretability, even while changing the model's alignment properties**.
-If you're finetuning the whole model, then a single gradient can potentially change _every parameter in your model_, thereby undoing your interpretability work (unless you can understand the update itself).
+**Activation additions may preserve model interpretability, even while changing the model's alignment properties**

+: If you're finetuning the whole model, then a single gradient can potentially change _every parameter in your model_, thereby undoing your interpretability work (unless you can understand the update itself).

-But activation additions leave weights unchanged.
+: But activation additions leave weights unchanged.
 If you can understand what the weights implement, and something about the activation additions, maybe you can preserve your understanding of the steered model.
 (We don't know if it's easier to interpret gradient updates or activation additions.)

-Activation additions probably also enjoy some symbol grounding because they're computed using the activations of natural language prompts.
+: Activation additions probably also enjoy some symbol grounding because they're computed using the activations of natural language prompts.
 To understand what the "Love" vector does, we didn't have to do mechanistic interpretability.

-**Activation additions can sometimes be composed.** For $n$ vectors which ~cleanly compose, there are exponentially many alignment configurations (at least $2^n$, since each vector can be included or excluded from a given configuration).
+**Activation additions can sometimes be composed**
+: For $n$ vectors which ~cleanly compose, there are exponentially many alignment configurations (at least $2^n$, since each vector can be included or excluded from a given configuration).
 That said, finetuning may share this benefit to some extent.[^39]

 ### Activation additions have advantages over prompts